GreenFlag31/pdf-to-image-generator/README.md

 ## Changelog

-V0.0.3: Minor API changes.
+V0.0.3: [MINOR] API changes.
 Exposing the text content in a separate method.
 Width and height have been removed from the returned object of conversion.

-V0.0.5: Exposing the name of the file in the getTextContent method.
+V0.0.5: [MINOR] Exposing the name of the file in the getTextContent method.

-V0.0.6: API changes, giving more flexibility and offering a cleaner way of options initialisation.
+V0.0.6: [MAJOR] API changes, giving more flexibility and offering a cleaner way of options initialisation.
 Adding pausing, resume and stop methods to give more control over the conversion flow.
 Adding progression and end events.

+V0.0.7: [MINOR] Removal of possible duplicate page index in the option provided by the user and adding verification.

 ## Discover others libraries